geekyoswald/Android_/ovgu_exam_attendance_docs/03_system_architecture_and_design.md

 1. The camera module captures an image or frame.
 2. The OCR module extracts raw text from the image.
 3. The matching engine normalizes the OCR text and detects likely matriculation candidates.
-4. The application layer checks the local database for a unique exact roster match.
+4. The application layer checks the local database for a unique exact match on the **participant list**.
 5. The UI presents one of four outcomes:
    - confirmation ready
    - duplicate warning
    - no match
    - manual fallback recommendation
-6. On confirmation, the attendance service writes the attendance event and audit entry to the local database.
+6. On confirmation, the attendance service writes the attendance event to the local database (and an audit entry **if** audit is implemented).
-7. The UI updates counters and returns to scan mode.
+7. The UI updates **present / not-yet-marked** counters and returns to scan mode.

+**Export path:** export service loads the **participant list** and all present records; for each student outputs `present` or `absent` (absent = no present record at export time); no separate stored “absent” row required.

 ## State Management Approach